ezrosent/frawk/info/performance.md

 are computed as wall time divided by input file size.

-This doc includes measurements for both parallel and serial invocations of frawk.
-The parallel invocations launch 4 workers on MacOS and 3 workers on Linux.
+This doc includes measurements for both parallel and serial invocations of frawk, and it also provides numbers for frawk using its LLVM and its Cranelift backend, with all optimizations enabled.
+The parallel invocations launch 3 workers.
 XSV supports parallelism but I noticed no performance benefit from this feature without first building an index of the underlying CSV file (a process which can take longer than the benchmark task itself without amortizing the cost over multiple runs).
 Similarly, I do not believe it is  possible to parallelize the other programs using generic tools like `gnu parallel` without first partitioning the data-set into multiple sub-files.

-## UTF8

-All of the frawk numbers in this document include UTF-8 validation on all input. frawk has since been refactored to support non-UTF-8 data, with this validation made optional and not enabled by default.
-I have not re-run the benchmarks with UTF-8 validation turned off, but I'll just note that rerunning a subset of the benchmark commands suggests that frawk runs perhaps 0.2-0.4 seconds faster.
-That sort of difference should not substantially change the relative ordering or magnitude of the benchmark results.

 ### Test Data
 These benchmarks run on CSV and TSV versions of two data-sets: